 The Principles of the Republican Party

-- We believe that man has been endowed by his Creator with freedom of will and that what has been granted must not be compromised by any man or government.
+- We believe that all persons have been endowed by their Creator with freedom of will and that what has been granted must not be compromised by any other person or government.

-- We believe that the fundamental function of government at all levels is to protect its citizens from crime.
+- We believe that the national government functions at all levels to protect its citizens from crime.

-- We believe that each individual is entitled to equal treatment by his government.
+- We believe that each individual is entitled to equal treatment by their government.

-- We believe that the foundation of our economy and strength of our nation lies in the working people who are the producing, taxpaying members of our society.
+- We believe that the foundation of our economy and the strength of our nation lies in its working citizens who are the producing, taxpaying members of our society.

-- We believe that our economic system depends upon a strong dollar and that excessive government spending reduces the value of the dollar, and must be curbed.
+- We believe that our economic and political system depends upon a strong and stable currency and that excessive government spending reduces the value of the currency, and therefore must be curbed.

-- We believe that with freedom comes responsibility and that individual initiative is a prerequisite to government assistance unless the individual is unable to help himself.
+- We believe that with freedom comes responsibility and that individual initiative is a prerequisite to government assistance unless the individual is unable to help themselves.

-- We believe that the birthright of each American is to be educated to the maximum of his ability, to enjoy the fruits of their labor and to be allowed to freely advance in economic status.
+- We believe that the birthright of each American is to be educated to the maximum of their ability, to enjoy the fruits of their labor and to be allowed to freely advance in economic status.
 We should be talking about and aiming at excellence, a common standard that challenges people of all backgrounds to achieve their potential.